Matthew-Hsu/PiPass/README.md

 * Minor tweaks.

 # Known Behaviours
 PiPass sometimes does not display expected or up-to-date values.
 Chrome is known to be finicky with this and will NOT cause issues with PiPass.
-When in doubt, manually refresh your browser.
-This is related to browser caching and users have not reported any caching issues with Safari and Internet Explorer.
+When in doubt, manually refresh your browser as this is related to browser caching.

 # Helpful Information